hypackel/hystore/readme.md

 # HyStore

 Welcome to HyStore.
-Ill rite this later or @CodingKitten-YT will?
+A ui for browsing altstore repositories and installing apps from them.
+This is a hobby project from Hypackel and CodingKitten.
+Use it if you want idk ¯\_(ツ)_/¯

 ## How to Build an .ipa